Foo-King-Jimmy/cnippets/cc_sqlite/README.md

 ---

-Get some (not total) help by typing:
+Get some help by typing:

 ./configure --help  |  more